UBC-CIC/course-flexibility/docs/UserGuide.md

 ![alt text](assets/course/course_main.png)

 ### Advanced Filter
-There are four option to select for each guideline: All, Yes, Maybe, and No.
+There are four options to select for each guideline: All, Yes, Maybe, and No.
-* All, any result is choosen or don't care
+* All, means don't care (i.e., display everything regardless of the result)
-* Yes, only result that is "Yes"
+* Yes, display only the result that is "Yes"
-* Maybe, only result that could not distinguish between "Yes" and "No"
+* Maybe, display only results that could not distinguish between "Yes" and "No"
-* No, only result that is "No"
+* No, display only results that is "No"

 ![alt text](assets/course/course_main_advance_filter.png)

 ### Course Pop Up
-Pop up gives detail to what is the guideline code stand for, the result in text and percentage.
+The Pop-up gives detail about what the guideline code represents, the result in text form, and the confident level.
 ![alt text](assets/course/course_main_info_alert.png)

 ### Course Load More
 The load more button below the table will load new data from the database.
 This button will be hidden after it loads all the data available.

-**Note:** When doing filters on the table, it only filters data that is currently loaded.
-Hence, user has to load new data to keep filtering new ones.
+**Note:** When doing filters on the table, it only filters data that is currently loaded (i.e., not the data in the database).
+Hence, a user has to load new data to keep filtering new ones.

 <br>

 ![alt text](assets/course/course_main_load_more.png)

 #### Course More Detail
-This page give details to meta data of the course, the syllabus, and analysis of each guideline.
-The analysis of each guideline shows the result in numeric form and also the sentence that the machine learning model extracted from the syallabus.
+This page gives details on the meta-data of the course, the syllabus, and an analysis of each guideline.
+The analysis of each guideline shows the result in numeric form and also the sentences that the machine learning model extracted from the syllabus.

-**Note:** The syllabus view only shows the PDF file.
-Users has to download the document if there is a different file type than a PDF.
-Downloading document, user can click on the blue text call "Open File".
+**Note:** The syllabus view only shows the PDF format.
+A user has to download the document if the syllabus is in a different file type than PDF.
+To download a document, the user can click on the blue text called "Open File".

 <br>

 ![alt text](assets/course/course_data.png)

 ## Setting
-This page can be accessed by clicking on the main navigation bar call "Settings".
-This will give user to add/remove guidelines.
+This page is accessed by clicking on the main navigation bar called "Settings".
+This will give a user the ability to add/remove guidelines.

-In the middle is a list of guidelines that is analysized or currenly analysizing.
+In the middle is a list of guidelines that are analyzed or currently analyzed.
 ![alt text](assets/setting/setting_main.png)

 ### Add Guideline
-Clicking on the green plus button at the bottom will load a form to add new guideline.
+By clicking on the green plus button at the bottom, the webpage will load a form to add new guidelines.
 The first text box is the description of the guideline.
-The guideline description should be unique and descriptive enough for the module to search through syllabus.
-The second text box is the shortcut or lable for guideline; this should also unique from other guidelines.
+The guideline description should be unique and descriptive enough for the module to search through each syllabus.
+The second text box is the shortcut or label for guidelines; this should also be unique from other guidelines.

-Clicking ADD GUIDELINE will show a pop up for an [Add Guideline Pop Up](#Add-Guideline-Pop-Up).
+Clicking ADD GUIDELINE will show a pop-up for an [Add Guideline Pop Up](#Add-Guideline-Pop-Up).

 ![alt text](assets/setting/setting_main_add_guideline.png)

 ### Add Guideline Pop Up
-The pop up is just to confirm if user wants to add the guideline and happy with the description and shortcut.
-Clicking ADD & START will add the guideline in the data base run the ML module to analyze all courses with that new guideline.
+The pop-up is just to confirm if a user wants to add the guideline and is happy with the description and shortcut.
+Clicking ADD & START will add the guideline to the database and trigger the ML model to analyze all courses with that new guideline.

-**Note:** The analysis process takes some time to complete, please be patience with that.
-In addition, there are up to 7 guidelines that could be run at the same time.
+**Note:** The analysis process takes some time to complete, please be patient with that.
+In addition, there are up to 7 guidelines that could run at the same time.

 <br>

 ![alt text](assets/setting/setting_main_add_guideline_confirmation.png)

 ### Delete Guideline Pop Up
-To delete guideline(s), user need to select guidelines(s) to delete and a delete button will pop up.
-After clicking DELETE SELECTED, a pop up confirmation will be shown.
+To delete guideline(s), a user needs to select guideline(s) to delete, and a delete button will pop up.
+After clicking DELETE SELECTED, a pop-up confirmation will be shown.
 ![alt text](assets/setting/setting_main_delete_confirmation.png)

 # Load Syllabi
-To load new guideline, user need to use AWS Console interface.
+To load new guidelines, users need to use the AWS Console interface.
 In the AWS Console:
-1. Search for Amazon S3.
+1. Search for Amazon S3 in the search bar and click on it
 2. On the left navigation bar, click on "Buckets"
 3. Search for "courseflexibilitystorage152354-dev"
-4. Go to "public" folder
+4. Go to the "public" folder
-5. Select campus to upload syllabus as can be seen in Fig LS1.
+5. Select the campus to upload the syllabi, as can be seen in Fig LS1
-6. Select year or create new year by clicking "Create Folder" can shown in Fig LS2.
+6. Select a year or create a new year by clicking "Create Folder" as shown in Fig LS2
 7. A new page is open as shown in Fig LS3.
-User need to provide folder and leave default setting.
+A user need to provide a folder name and leave the default setting.
 Then click "Create Folder".
 8. Click on the newly created folder and click "Upload" as shown in Fig LS4.

 <br>